navjot6/Edge-AI-based-personal-safety-system-and-threat-prevention/README.md

-# Edge AI based perasonal safety syatem and threat prevention
+# Edge AI based perasonal safety system and threat prevention

 Using technologies deep learning and AI